 By Jim Gilbert and Sheron Ruffel

-- Original designs by Jim Gilbert, adapted for cross stitch by Sheron Ruffell.
+- Original designs by Jim Gilbert, adapted for cross stitch by Sheron Ruffel.

-- Also included is a First Nations area map, Aboriginal art within a cultural context, Aboriginal designs used in cross stitch explanation, illustrated cross stitch instructions.
+- Also includes is a First Nations area map, A description of Aboriginal art within a cultural context, and basic cross stitch instructions.

 - Soft cover, 8 ½” x 11”, 36 pages.